pc2/HPCC_FPGA/docs/source/LINPACK/implementation/index.rst

   :width: 480
   :align: center

   Visualization of the kernel communication and the matrix blocks during the exchange phase.
 Every kernel will have a matrix block in a local memory buffer.
 These blocks are divided into smaller sub-blocks for the computation.
+The illustration shows a block divided into three sub-blocks in each dimension.
+The sub-blocks have a width that matches the width of the communication interface (i.e. 256bit).
 Only single rows and columns are exchanged between the kernels.
 Note, that for the LU kernel only a part of the row and column are exchanged depending on the sub-block size.

-A visualization of the exchange phase is given in :numref:`kernel_exchange`_.
+A visualization of the exchange phase is given in :numref:`kernel_exchange`.
 All kernels will load a block of the matrix into the local memory buffer.
 The update will be executed row- or column-wise -- depending on the kernel.
 The LU kernel sends the current, already updated row and column to the kernels working on the top and left block.
-They will use the data to update their current row or column and forward it to the inner kernel..
+They will use the data to update their current row or column and forward it to the inner kernel.
 Additionally, the kernels will store the received row and column in a global memory buffer which sustains between kernel executions.
 This buffer will be used to update additional left and top blocks after the LU block was already updated.
 So the exchange phase will be the same, except that the LU kernel will not be executed anymore.